blinkinput/blinkinput-android/README.md

 - _BlinkOCRSegmentDemo_ shows how to use simple Intent-based API to scan little text segments.
 It also shows you how to create a custom scan activity for scanning little text segments.
 - _BlinkOCRFullScreen_ shows how to perform full camera frame generic OCR, how to draw OCR results on screen and how to obtain [OcrResult](https://blinkocr.github.io/blinkocr-android/com/microblink/results/ocr/OcrResult.html) object for further processing.
 This app also shows how to scan Code128 or Code39 barcode on same screen that is used for OCR.
 - _BlinkOCRDirectAPI_ shows how to perform OCR of [Android Bitmaps](https://developer.android.com/reference/android/graphics/Bitmap.html)
+- _BlinkOCRCombination_ shows how to perform OCR of camera frame, obtain that same camera frame and process it again with DirectAPi.
+You can test this app with [PDF within demo app folder](BlinkOCRDemo/BlinkOCRCombination/combinationScan.pdf).

 _BlinkOCR_ is supported on Android SDK version 10 (Android 2.3.3) or later.